tarunchy/GAIAppAgent.O/README.md

 2. The health check URL returns a JSON response containing the log messages, support DL, app ID, and timestamp.

 ### Log Analysis
-1. The agent sends the log messages to OpenAI API.
+1. The agent sends the log messages to LLM API API.
-2. The OpenAI API analyzes the logs and detects potential issues.
+2. The LLM API API analyzes the logs and detects potential issues.
 3. If an issue is detected, the agent creates a ServiceNow ticket and sends notifications to the support DL and Microsoft Teams.

 ### Incident Management